Cruunnk/Cruunnk/README.md

 # 💫 About Me:
-🔭 I am an apprentice as a merchant in e-commerce<br>🤝 During this time I became fascinated with programming<br>🌱 I started with HTML and CSS.
-Continues with Javascript especially jQuery, and now I'm learning PHP Laravel<br>⚡ I'm always open to new challenges
+I am an apprentice as a merchant in e-commerce<br>During this time I became fascinated with programming<br>I started with HTML and CSS.
+Continues with Javascript especially jQuery, and now I'm learning PHP Laravel<br>I'm always open to new challenges

 ## 🌐 Socials: